-The switch used to light your electronic ignition water heater is located above the galley sink on 16' models and in the bathroom on all other models.
-Normally, the burner will ignite in just a few seconds unless your LPG system has not been used for some time and air has filled the lines.
+The switch used to light your electronic ignition water heater is located in the bathroom above the lavatory top.
+Normally, the burner will ignite in just a few seconds unless your LPG system has not been used for some time and air may have filled the lines.
 The system will go into safety lockout, after 3 failed ignition attempts, before the air is expelled.
 If this happens the red indicator light will come on.
 Turning the switch off for 30 seconds and then back on reinstates the ignition mode.
+NOTES